 When I first saw this entrelac pattern…. wow, this woven knit strips pattern is so beautiful!!!
 I definitely want to make this, but how?
 Thanks to the modern technology of the internet, I searched through the web and found some videos that taught about it.
 I like Planet Purl’s video the most, not only that it is easy to understand, Beth Moriarty has every stitch covered and explained.
 I am able to cast on and start knitting after the first or 2nd views of the video tutorial.
 Please stay tuned to see what will this piece of entrelac knit turn into… I can foresee something sweet is on its way to Craft Passion pattern & tutorial 🙂

-There are 6 parts of video tutorial to complete the entrelac knitting pattern, go through each of them and you will be able to do the same.
-As long as you can do cast on, knit, purl, purl 2 together, slip slip knit and bind off, you are able to make this woven-like knit pattern.
+There are 6 parts of the video tutorial to complete the entrelac knitting pattern, go through each of them and you will be able to do the same.
+As long as you can do a cast on, knit, purl, purl 2 together, slip slip knit, and bind off, you are able to make this woven-like knit pattern.
 There is of course a crochet version on entrelac, but the effect is not exactly the same.
-May be I will cover that as well after finish this project.
+Maybe I will cover that as well after finish this project.

-So, you think it is a real woven knit strips?
+So, you think it is a real woven knit strip?
 Not until you look at the wrong side of the knit piece…. no overlapped knit strips, SURPRISED!!!